 There is no guarantee that the results obtained in current preclinical studies, our ongoing clinical trial of BDTX-1535, or our planned clinical trial of BDTX-4933 will be sufficient to obtain regulatory approval or marketing authorization for such product candidates.
 Negative results in the development of our lead product candidates may also impact our ability to obtain regulatory approval for our other product candidates, either at all or within anticipated timeframes because, although other product candidates may target different indications, the underlying technology platform, manufacturing process and development process is the same for all of our product candidates.
 Accordingly, a failure in any one program may affect the ability to obtain regulatory approval to continue or conduct clinical programs for other product candidates.
 Moreover, anti-tumor activity may be different in each of the different tumor types and for the different genetic mutations we plan on evaluating in the clinical trial and may differ from the results seen in our preclinical studies.
 Therefore, the tumor response may be low in patients with some cancers compared to others.
-This may result in discontinuation of development for a more limited population of patients more likely to benefit.
+This may result in discontinuation of development of a product candidate for patients with these tumor types and/or mutations due to insufficient clinical benefit while continuing development for a more limited population of patients more likely to benefit.
 As a consequence, we may have to negotiate with the FDA to reach agreement on defining the optimal patient population, study design and size in order to obtain regulatory approval, any of which may require significant additional resources and delay the timing of our clinical trials and ultimately the approval, if any, of any of our product candidates.

-In addition, because we have limited financial and personnel resources and are placing significant focus on the development of our clinicalstage product candidates, we may forgo or delay pursuit of opportunities with other future product candidates that later prove to have greater commercial potential.
+In addition, because we have limited financial and personnel resources and are placing significant focus on the development of our clinical-stage product candidates, we may forgo or delay pursuit of opportunities with other future product candidates that later prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
 Our spending on current and future research and development programs and other future product candidates for specific indications may not yield any commercially viable future product candidates.
 If we do not accurately evaluate the commercial potential or target market for a particular future product candidate, we may relinquish valuable rights to those future product candidates through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such future product candidates.